UnrealVerseGuru/VerseProgrammingLanguage/UEFN Verse/UEFN_VerseNotes.md

 ### UEFN Verse general info:
-- _case insensitive_, You can do whatever you like, but recommendation: CamelCase functions, lower_case variables
+- case sensitive globally. no strict naming conventions, You can do whatever you like, but recommendation: CamelCase values, lower_case types (snake_case for long types)
 - no semicolons to finish statement
 - indentation defines scoping
 - member functions and classes are overrideable by default, `override` specifier required when overriding